bvibber/yuv-buffer/README.md

 The `format` object provides information necessary for interpreting or displaying frame data, and can be shared between many frame buffers:

+* `width` and `height` list the full encoded dimensions of the luma plane, in luma pixels.
-* `frame` lists the dimensions of the full encoded frame in raw pixels.
+* `chromaWidth` and `chromaHeight` list the full encoded dimensions of the chroma planes, in chroma pixels.
+These must be in a clean integer ratio to the `width` and `height` dimensions.
-* `crop` specifies a rectangle within the encoded frame containing data meant for display.
+* `cropLeft`, `cropTop`, `cropWidth`, and `cropHeight` specify a rectangle within the encoded frame containing data meant for display, in luma pixel units.
 Pixels outside this area are still encoded in the raw data, but are meant to be cropped out when displaying.
-* `display` lists final display dimensions, which may have a different aspect ratio than the crop rectangle (anamorphic / non-square pixels).
+* `displayWidth` and `displayHeight` list final display dimensions, which may have a different aspect ratio than the crop rectangle (anamorphic / non-square pixels).
-* `chroma` lists the chroma subsampling ratios in horizontal and vertical dimensions. `hdec` and `vdec` are specified as a power of 2 (number of bits to shift), so for instance if `hdec` is 0 then the u and v planes have the same width as the y plane, whereas at 1 the u and v planes are half the width.

-The `y`, `u`, and `v` properties contain the data for luma, chroma (blue), and chroma (red) components of the image:
+The `y`, `u`, and `v` properties contain the pixel data for luma (Y) and chroma (U and V) components of the image:
 * `bytes` holds a `UInt8Array` with raw pixel data.
 Beware that using a view into a larger array buffer (such as an emscripten-compiled C module's heap) is valid but may lead to inefficient data transfers between worker threads.
 Currently only 8-bit depth is supported.
 * `stride` specifies the number of bytes between the start of each row in the `bytes` array; this may be larger than the number of pixels in a row, and should usually be a multiple of 4 for alignment purposes.